Imran says PTI answerable to people of KP, will never act against their interests

 He also gave a special message to the new KP chief minister, calling him his “opening batsman” and telling him to play as such.

 “As a politician, it is my right to criticise any policy that is against the interest of the people, the country’s integrity and democracy.
-I have and will continue to oppose every policy against national interests,” he said.
+I have and will continue to oppose every policy against national interests,” the ex-premier said.

 Imran asserted that he did not have an enmity with the army, saying: “The army is mine, the country is mine and its people are also mine.”